Rules & Equipment

 For more information on flares click here.

-There will be equipment scrutineering at registration on Friday and on Rottnest Island.
-Please bring to registration and check in on Rottnest Island (which must be done prior to 11am) your equipment.
+There will be equipment scrutineering on Rottnest Island.
 Any competitor that does not abide by the rules and equipment requirements will be automatically disqualified.
+Device

 Evidence of Ocean Paddling Experience

 In order to compete in The Doctor 2023 all competitors will be required to have completed in full a pre-qualifying event.
 You will be required to list the event during the online entry process.
 Some of these events may not have occurred at the time of entering the race.
 You can still list this event and your entry will be checked prior to The Doctor to ensure you have completed the qualifying event.